 But UX is also key in service delivery as well.
 Checked into a hotel recently, or rented a car, or went to the grocery store, or went to the bank?
 What was that like?
 What technologies have these industries instituted that made your experience better, faster, or more convenient?
-O.K., you get the point.
+Okay, you get the point.
 Now, let’s turn to you.

 What type of UX do you provide to your client?
 Is it frictionless?
-For example, do you:

 |Respond quickly to questions or issues?|

 |Always have the latest progress information on hand?|

 |Anticipate their needs and reach out when required?|

 |Share the bad news along with the good so they always know where they stand?|

 |Show up on time, prepared for whatever meeting or event is scheduled?|

 |Show creativity and flexibility in handling project matters?|

 |Conduct your affairs with a high level of integrity and honor?|

 |Place the client’s needs above yours or your company’s?|

 |Do what you say you’re going to do, and in a timely manner?|

-On the Net Promoter Score survey, when asked, “Would you recommend [Your Name Here] to a family member, friend, or business colleague?”
-Would your client answer YES?
+On the Net Promoter Score survey, when asked “Would you recommend [your name here] to a family member, friend, or business colleague?” would your client answer “yes”?

-If you can answer Yes to all the questions above, including the Net Promoter Score, then your personal UX is at a very high level and you’re doing well.
+If you can answer yes to all the questions above, including the Net Promoter Score, then your personal UX is at a very high level and you’re doing well.
 If not, you might want to start thinking about another approach.